 Arkansas Academic Challenge Scholarship: This grant is awarded to Arkansas high school seniors and students currently enrolled in college.
 Students must meet the ACT and GPA requirements established by the Arkansas Department of Higher Education.
-Applications and more information are available at http://www.adhe.edu (chose the "YOUniversal:" icon).
+Applications and more information are available at http://scholarships.adhe.edu/.
 The deadline is June 1.